Maternity Leave Entitlement

 A female employee under a continuous contract after giving notice of pregnancy and intention to take maternity leave, is entitled to:

-- a continuous period of 14 weeks' maternity leave (effective from 11 December 2020 onwards)*
+A continuous period of Maternity Leave for 14 weeks (effective from 11 December 2020 onwards)*

 A period equal to the number of days confinement occurs later than the expected date of confinement

-- an additional period of leave for up to four weeks may be taken on the grounds of illness or disability due to the pregnancy or confinement
+An additional period of leave for up to 4 weeks may be taken on the grounds of illness or disability due to the pregnancy or confinement